Table of Contents

 The disease has a slight male predilection with a male to female ratio of 3:1.

-The disease takes a typical variation mainly affecting children aged 4—6 years while the improvement is noted as the patient grows older and disappears in adulthood for most of the cases.
-More than half of children suffering from tics and related disorders will live a normal adult life.
+The disease takes a typical variation mainly affecting children aged 4—9 years while the improvement is noted as the patient grows older and disappears in adulthood for most of the cases.
+The average age of onset of symptoms is 7.8 years.
+More than half of children suffering from tics and related disorders will lead a normal adult life.

 Etiology and Pathophysiology of Tics and Tourette Syndrome